pandyaomsanjay/skill-swap/README.md

 ### 📍 Location Support

-The application includes Google Places integration for location-related functionality.
+The application includes Google Places integration for location-related functionality — used to select locations, display user locations, and assist users in finding relevant people based on location.

-This can be used to:

-* Select locations
-* Display user locations
-* Assist users in finding relevant people based on location

 ---